n7tae/urfd/README.md

 ## Introduction

 This will build a new kind of digital voice reflector.
 A *urfd* supports DStar protocols (DPlus, DCS, DExtra and G3) DMR protocols (MMDVMHost, DMR+ and NXDN), M17, YSF, P25 (using IMBE) and USRP (Allstar).
 A key part of this is the hybrid transcoder, [tcd](https://github.com/n7tae/tcd), which is in a separate repository.
 You can't interlink urfd with xlxd.
 This reflector can be built without a transcoder, but clients will only hear other clients using the same codec.
 Please note that currently, urfd only supports the tcd transcoder when run locally.
 As a local device, urfd and tcd uses UNIX DGRAM sockets for inter-process communications.
-These kernel-base sockets are signifantly faster than conventional UDP/IP sockets.
+These kernel-base sockets are significantly faster than conventional UDP/IP sockets.
 It should be noted that tcd supports DVSI-3003 nad DVSI-3000 devices, which it uses for AMBE vocoding.

 This build support *dual-stack* operation, so the server on which it's running, must have both an IPv4 and IPv6 routable address if you are going to configure a dual-stack reflector.